BlazeMedina/Final_Project/README.md

 **Data Cleaning and Transformation Libraries** NumPy, Pandas, Matplotlib.

 **Machine Learning:** Scikit-Learn, sklearn.model_selection are the library used to perform data classification and Logistic Regression.
+Users will also need to pip install m2cgen to run our machine learning notebook.

 **Dashboard** HTML & CSS